 cooked in stir-fries or soups, as well

 for making a traditional Japanese

 pickle.
-Sturdy, two-foot
+Sturdy, two-foot plants

 perform well even in cooler summer

 egg, weighing 2-3 ounces.
 Productive

 over a long season, and recommended for

 Northern gardeners who want to try a

 different-looking eggplant.
 Rich,

 full-flavored fruit may become bitter if

 harvested too late, so pick frequently.

 Fine in curries or stir-fries, or in

 your favorite baba ganoush recipe.

 Attractive enough for the border.

 Italian type 6-10" fruits are teardrop-shaped,

 white with purple stripes.
 Very popular

 heirloom originating in France in 1850.

 Recommended for Southern gardeners, but has

 been grown successfully at least as far north

 Little Fingers $3.00

-days - These
+68 days - These fruits

 can be harvested when no larger than your

 grow, they will be as good as when harvested

 small, retaining their mild flavor.
 Dark